intel/graph-compiler/README.md

 ## Build instructions

-All-on-one compile script is at `scripts/compile.sh`.
+All-in-one compile script is at `scripts/compile.sh`.

 To build this project step by step, first you need to find the LLVM commit-id we are using at `cmake/llvm-version.txt`.
 Then clone specific version of LLVM: